 The Pop Up Barber

 Last but not least is the Silom Pop Up barber who can be found somewhere along Silom Road though usually at the mouth of Silom Soi 6 in the evenings.
 At 100 baht, this is the cheapest haircut in town.

-Under Thai law, you must carry ID on you always.
+Under Thai law, you must carry an ID on you always.
 A passport is an acceptable ID for tourists.
-However, nobody wants to carry their passport around with them all the time so a photocopy of the photo page of your passport is usually acceptable.
+However, nobody wants to carry their passport around with them all the time so a photocopy of the photo & entry stamp pages of your passport is usually acceptable.
 Before you leave home it’s a good idea to make a few photocopies of the picture page and always carry one with you in your wallet when you are out and about in Bangkok and leave your passport in a secure place at your hotel.
 Also, you should take a photo with your mobile phone including your arrival card and the page with your entry stamp.
 You are very unlikely to ever be stopped by the police but there is a 2000 baht fine for not be able to produce ID if you are ever stopped.

-Free WiFi is available in most hotels, restaurants, bars, cafe’s, and malls.
+Free WiFi is available in most hotels, restaurants, bars, cafes, and malls.
 Some have free access to broadband terminals.
-If you have a Thai pay as you go internet SIM you will be able to use your Thai service providers network anywhere in the city.
+If you have Thai pay as you go internet SIM you will be able to use your Thai service providers network anywhere in the city.
 Old style Internet cafes are now hard to find.
 True coffee at Siam Paragon (3rd floor) have high-speed terminals and offer printing and DVD burning service.